 In the last several weeks, word of an upcoming Android 4.4.3 release started spreading around, for the most part based on sightings of new build numbers in server logs and bug reports, along with this tip by @LlabTooFeR.
 Of course, with so many 4.4.3 mentions, it's no surprise that these are actually legitimate and not creations of random trolls.

 According to a source familiar with the situation, Android 4.4.3 is, unsurprisingly, going to be a pure bug-fixer release.
-Read More
+We shouldn't be seeing new features or UI changes - Google is saving those for a more major release (let's not speculate on 4.5, 5.0, etc. Read More

 Following yesterday's Android 4.2.2 OTAs to various Nexus devices, Google today followed up with the push of all 4.2.2 open source code changes to AOSP.
 There is a lot here to parse through this time around compared to the minor 4.2.1_r1.2 commit from 10 days ago.